Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Introduction

-In previous experiments, TBCIs with small twist angles show the coexistence of interlayer ferromagnetic (FM) and antiferromagnetic (AFM) states, but their domains are disorderly distributed\cite{TBCIexp1,TBCIexp2}.
-Therefore, experimentalists turned to the study of twisted multilayer CrI$_3$, such as twisted double bilayer CrI$_3$\cite{TBCIexp3,cheng2022electrically} and twisted double trilayer CrI$_3$\cite{TBCIexp2}, since stacking more layers of CrI$_3$ suppresses the disorder.
+In previous experiments, TBCIs with small twist angles show the coexistence of interlayer ferromagnetic (FM) and antiferromagnetic (AFM) states, but their magnetic domains are disorderly distributed\cite{TBCIexp1,TBCIexp2}.
+Therefore, experimentalists turned to the study of twisted multilayer CrI$_3$, such as twisted double bilayer CrI$_3$\cite{TBCIexp3,Xie2022evidence,cheng2022electrically} and twisted double trilayer CrI$_3$\cite{TBCIexp2}, since stacking more layers of CrI$_3$ suppresses the disorder.
 Then, orderly distributed magnetic domains were detected in twisted double trilayer CrI$_3$\cite{TBCIexp3}.
-However, the method to get orderly distributed magnetic skyrmions in the much simpler TBCI is still unknown.
+However, the method for getting orderly distributed magnetic skyrmions in the much simpler TBCI is still unknown.
 In this work, we find a solution by extensively studying the magnetic states of TBCIs with arbitrary twist angles.
-Two kinds of TBCI have been found to have the coexistence of FM-AFM states.
-The first kind of TBCI has small twist angle, and it has been well studied in literature; the other kind is new, whose twist angle is around $60^\circ$.
-These two kinds of TBCI have quite different interlayer exchange fields, which explain the disorderly distributed FM-AFM domains in experiments and suggest the existence of orderly distributed skyrmions in the new kind of TBCI.
+Two kinds of TBCI were found having the coexistence of FM-AFM states.
+The first kind of TBCI has a small twist angle, and it has been well studied in literature; the other kind is new, whose twist angle is around $60^\circ$.
+These two kinds of TBCI have quite different interlayer exchange fields, which explains the disorderly distributed FM-AFM domains in experiments and suggests the existence of orderly distributed skyrmions in the new kind of TBCI.